Help your child stay focused and hit long-term goals in sports, academics …. any area of life!

 • A water break

-• Daydreaming, which promotes creativity and consolidates learning.
+• Daydreaming promotes creativity and consolidates learning.

 Middle School girl very focused on her work